 The components of the PIP are designed to reward the achievement of pre-established corporate financial, business unit financial and individual performance goals.
-At the beginning of each year, the Chief Executive Officer recommends to the Compensation Committee which executive officers should participate in the PIP for that year and, following review and approval by the Compensation Committee, such officers are notified of their participation.
+The Compensation Committee sets the PIP's performance goals and target payout for the Chief Executive Officer.
+With respect to the executive officers (other than the Chief Executive Officer), at the beginning of each year, the Chief Executive Officer recommends to the Compensation Committee which executive officers should participate in the PIP for that year and, following review and approval by the Compensation Committee, such officers are notified of their participation.
 The Chief Executive Officer recommends to the Compensation Committee the PIP's performance goals and target payout for executive officers (other than himself), subject to the Compensation Committee's review and approval.

-PIP targets and goals for 2018 for the Named Executive Officers were established at the beginning of 2018.
-For the Named Executive Officers (other than Mr. Bergman), the performance goals under the 2018 PIP were based on:
+PIP targets and goals for 2020 for the Named Executive Officers were established at the beginning of 2020.
+For the Named Executive Officers (other than Mr. Bergman), the performance goals under the 2020 PIP were based on:

-- the Company's 2018 earnings per share measured against pre-established standards, as may be adjusted pursuant to the terms of the 2018 PIP (the "2018 Company Financial/EPS Target"); - achievement of financial goals in their respective business units ("Business Financial Goals"); and - achievement of individual performance objectives ("Individual Performance Goals").
+- the Company's 2020 earnings per share measured against pre-established standards, as may be adjusted pursuant to the terms of the 2020 PIP (the "PIP 2020 Company Financial/EPS Goal"); - · achievement of financial goals in their respective business units ("PIP Business Financial Goals"); and - · achievement of individual performance objectives ("PIP Individual Performance Goals").